bitlabstudio/cmsplugin_blog_paginated/README.rst

 Configuration
 =============

-Add PAGINATE_BY to your settings.py.
+Add BLOG_PAGINATE_BY to your settings.py.
 Default is 10.

+Use the Blog Paginated Apphook instead of the normal Blog Apphook in the administration.

 License
 =======